DarrenCoppinger/milestone-project-4/README.md

 - search the website for a drink

 ### Design
 The style of the site is inspired by the minimumist aesthetic of a modern cocktail club.
-These clubs tend to have dark, cool and simple design.
+These clubs tend to have dark, cool and simple designs.

 To achieve this the Bootswatch theme [Lux](https://bootswatch.com/lux/) was used and amended as required to fix the projects requirements.

-#### Framework
+#### Frameworks
 For this project the framework [Django](https://www.djangoproject.com/) was used.
+Additionally, [Bootstrap](https://getbootstrap.com/) was used for the design framework.

 #### Colors
 The main colors used, which are primary form the Lux bootswatch style, are as follows: